ayeshaacheema/salon_booking_api/README.md

 New users are assigned the `user` role by default.

-The role is stored in the database and included in the JWT after login.
+The user's role is stored in the database and included in the JWT after login.

 ## User Roles

-The `User` model now contains a role field:
+The `User` model now contains a `role` field:

 ```js
 role: {